Wojak

-The meme subsequently grew in popularity on 4chan, where the character became associated with the phrases formerly used by wojak such as "I know that feel, bro", "that feel" or "that feel when".
+The meme subsequently grew in popularity on 4chan, where the character became associated with phrases such as "I know that feel, bro", "that feel", and "that feel when".

 History

 The meme first appeared on the Polish imageboard Vichan with the name ciepłatwarz.jpg (warmface.jpg).
 The earliest archived appearance was posted on 16 December 2009 on the meme sharing website Sad and Useless.
 Intelligencer describes Wojak's expression as "pained but dealing with it".
 A user named "Wojak" shared the image on German imageboard Krautchan in 2010, which started the meme.
 The image spread to many imageboards, including 4chan, where by 2011, an image of two Wojaks hugging each other under the caption "I know that feel bro" gained popularity.

 Wojak was also paired with the template phrase "that feel" or "that feel when", often shortened to "tfw" or ">tfw".

-Some variants paired him with the character Pepe the Frog (with catchphrases "feels good man" or "feels bad man"), in what Feldman describes as a "platonic romance within the memescape".
+Some variants paired him with the character Pepe the Frog (with catchphrases "feels good man" or "feels bad man"), in what Brian Feldman describes as a "platonic romance within the memescape".